mr-jones123/tulong./README.md

-# weCare.
+# aral

+**aral** means *"study"* in Tagalog. \

-weCare. is a website where you can use free resources to boost both your academic career and developer path.
+aral is a website tailored in the field of  Computer Science and Information Technology students where you can use free resources to boost both your academic career and developer path.

 It eliminates the hassle of searching for something like:

-“Top 10 best [x] in [x]”
+**“Top 10 best [x] in [x]”**

-“Best [x] tutorials about [x] language”
+**“Best [x] tutorials about [x] language”**

-“Tips and tricks on how to [x] and get [x]”
+**“Tips and tricks on how to [x] and get [x]”**

-The tech field is a broad spectrum and it can difficult navigating the seas. weCare serves as the anchor and compass for you to decide what route you can take.
+The tech field is a broad spectrum and it can difficult navigating the seas. aral serves as the anchor and compass for you to decide what route you can take.

 # Provided by the best